KyouinDev/moe-moe-songs/README.md

 # OpeningsMoeMoe
-A small library that uses [openings.moe](https://openings.moe) json api.
+A small library that uses [animethemes.moe](https://animethemes.moe) index and data.

+_Work in progress . . ._